 - 1.1.
-This document outlines the rules about fees, fee liabilities and fee refunds for undergraduate students eligible for the Wales fee.
-Eligibility requirements refer to the specific criteria that determine which fee you qualify for.
-For further information please refer to the Fee Status Policy. - 1.2 Fees may vary based on study level, modules, and when you start studying.
+This document outlines the rules about fees, fee liabilities and fee refunds for undergraduate students eligible for the Republic of Ireland fee, the European fee, or the Worldwide fee.
+These fees will be referred to as non-UK fee in this document.
+Eligibility requirements refer to the specific criteria that determines which fee you qualify for.
+For further information on which non-UK fee you are eligible for, please refer to the Fee Status Policy. - 1.2.
+Fees may vary based on study level, modules, and when you start studying.
 This document also covers payment rules and policies if your circumstances change.
 You should read this alongside the Conditions of Registration, which you agree to upon registration.
 The Conditions detail your fee obligations and consequences of non-payment.
-For personal guidance, contact your Student Support Team. - 1.3 If you would like to receive correspondence in Welsh, please indicate this on your StudentHome profile.
-You can also update your language preferences using the Language preferences form. - 1.4 Throughout this document The Open University will be referred to as "We", "Us" or "Our" and students will be referred to as "You" or "Your".
+For personal guidance, contact your Student Support Team. - 1.3.
+Throughout this document The Open University will be referred to as "We", "Us" or "Our" and students will be referred to as "You" or "Your".